loopingleo/blog/_posts/2018-09-02-gps-travel.md

 ```

 Also keep in mind that same as for comments, sharing can be turned off by setting `comments: False` in the YAML header of the post.

-### Basic SEO

-To improve search engine recognition of the blog, it's good idea to creat `sitemap.xml`.
-You can either create one by hand or [use the one automatically generated by GitHub](You can have one automatically generated by GitHub Pages.
-See this one I use for my site).
-Mine can be viewed [here]().

-### Interesting deployment systems

-While setting up personal page and a blog already give a boost in productivity, there are deployment systems that make the process even more efficient:

-* [R + knitr](http://kevinushey.github.io/blog/2015/01/03/first-post/).
-R is a great language primarily used by statisticians and one of it's amazing features is a great support for generating reports using [knitr](http://yihui.name/knitr/).
-It the linked blog post the author describes blogging using R stack which might be very useful for data analysis related posts.

-* [Python + Pweave](http://iaingallagher.tumblr.com/post/41359279059/python-pweave-and-pandoc-howto).
-Similar to `R + knitr`, [Pweave](http://mpastell.com/pweave/) for `Python` provides an interesting system for generating `markdown` and `html` while embadding code.